-Together, we then see the Living Word, Jesus, exemplified in our lives and He is lifted up.
+Together we then see the Living Word, Jesus, exemplified in our lives and He is lifted up.
 The gift of prophecy is a very important gift in the church for today.
-And to better understand how this gift works today I think it's important to see how it differs with prophecy in the past, that is, in the O.T.
+And to better understand how this gift works today I think it's important to see how it differs with prophecy in the past, that is, under the Old Covenant.